"I Was Robbed!"

 I am not so naive or despairing to believe that even wide-scale apostasy among American Catholics at every level will destroy the Church.
 We know from Christ Himself that the gates of Hell shall never prevail against His Bride.
 So even though we needn't be concerned with the Church's survival, we should all concern ourselves with the Church's primary mission on earth: the salvation of souls.
 Too many souls have been allowed to slip out of the Church due to catechetical neglect, and it's time to stem the tide.

 Perhaps the first step in reversing this trend is to throw ourselves at the mercy of God, begging forgiveness for the mess we've made in His Church and His world.
 Second, we must pray for the conversion of those within our Church who seek to undermine the very Faith they claim to profess.
-Third, each Catholic must take it upon himself to learn the Faith, and then commit himself to a life of proclaiming the Truth to others -- this is the "new evangelization" by the laity advocated by Pope John Paul II.
+Third, each Catholic must take it upon himself to learn the Faith, and then commit himself to a life of living the Faith in humility and proclaiming the Truth to others -- this is the "new evangelization" by the laity advocated by Saint John Paul II.

 Finally, I humbly propose a Catholics' Bill of Rights, to be handed out to every new Christian along with his baptismal candle.
 Maybe it could go something like this:

 You have a right to your Catholic heritage.
 You have the right to hear the Truth, the whole Truth and nothing but the Truth.
 You have the right to have the Faith of the Apostles transmitted to you unfiltered and undefiled.
-You have the right to be catechized by an instructor who must first be required to profess his loyalty and obedience to Rome, and who humbly submits to all the teachings of Christ through His Church.
+You have the right to be catechized by an instructor who must first be required to profess his loyalty and obedience to the Magisterium, and who humbly submits to all the teachings of Christ through His Church.
 Anything less is not only nonsensical but scandalous, and might lead you away from the truth of the Church.
 You have the right to expect Catholic orthodoxy in all Catholic classrooms and institutions, and you have the right never to hear radical feminism or pantheism taught as if it had anything remotely to do with Catholicism.
 You have the right to remain Catholic.
 If you give up that right, it will be your free will choice and not the result of poor or scandalous catechesis.
 (In other words, you have the right to know what you're leaving before you leave it.)
-And finally, you have the right to feel like you were robbed if you look back at your Catholic upbringing and realize that most of these rights have been denied you.

 Praise God, my joy at having found the Faith is greater than my righteous anger at those who had a hand in keeping it from me for so long.
 I know that I cherish my faith so dearly precisely because I almost lost it.
 I know that God's ways are not man's ways, and I am forever grateful that He chose this way to lead me back home.
 I only pray that He might somehow lead my contemporaries back home as well.